Leave your camera off at stand-ups

 Outside 9–5 (or whenever you work), your home is not your office.
 And while some feel comfortable with their coworkers studying details of the interior of their apartments, I’m self-conscious about people grasping what’s happening in the background when I join a call with my camera on.

 You can arrange your workstation in such a way so that your camera faces a neutral background.
 But what if you have to answer the door that’s in the frame?
-Or what if the folks you live with walk behind you without realizing that you’re on video?
+Or what if the people you live with walk behind you without realizing that you’re on video?
 Or what if you wanna get a glass of water while talking, so you take your laptop with you to the kitchen?

 This wouldn’t be a problem at the office because it’s an impersonal environment.
 It’s the company that owns the building.
 Everyone sitting there knows that they’re in a shared space.

 But when you’re working from home, you want to control what you’re showing.
 It’s your apartment and your privacy.
 Don’t feel uncomfortable protecting it.
-Or you’ll be mocked by Apple.

 Daily fatigue